Learning with Errors over Group Rings Constructed by Semi-direct Product

 \subsubsection{Relationship with other \LWE variants}

-\LWE over group rings involves a non-commutative multiplication operation, unlike the \LWE variants studied in \cite{peikert2019algebraically}.
+\LWE over group rings involves a non-commutative multiplication operation, unlike the \LWE variants studied in \cite{peikert2019algebraically}, where commutative algebraic systems are mainly concerned.
 Consider a group ring $R[G]$, where $G=\{g_1,g_2,\ldots,g_n\}$ is a finite group of order $n$.
 In this settings, $g_1,g_2,\ldots,g_n$ naturally form a $R$-basis of $R[G]$.
 Let $a,s\in R[G]$, then the product $a\cdot s$ can also be expressed as product of a matrix and a vector with entries from $R$.
 Precisely, the left multiplication determined by $a$ is an $R$-linear transformation over $\R^n$, then $a$ uniquely specifies a unique matrix from $\R^{n\times n}$ under the natural basis, denoted by $\M(a)$.
 Then the product $a\cdot s$ can be equivalently represented as the product of $\M(a)$ with the coefficient vector of $s$.